|Nutrition Facts (per serving)|

-Select an amount of rice depending on whether you are cooking for two or more.
 Wash brown rice well and drain until water runs almost clear.
-Allow rice to soak for 30 minutes, time permitting.
-Cook rice according to your rice cooker's instructions.
+Allow rice to soak in clean water for 30 minutes.

-While the rice is cooking, cook frozen shelled edamame in boiling water for about 5 minutes until the beans are tender.
+While rice is cooking, cook frozen shelled edamame in boiling water for about 5 minutes until beans are tender.
 Drain and rinse with cold water.
 Set aside.

 Gently incorporate the wakame-chazuke (green tea) furikake seasoning into rice.
 If available, use a Japanese shamoji or rice paddle for ease of use.

-Add the bottled Nametake (seasoned mushrooms) to the rice and gently mix.
+Add bottled Nametake (seasoned mushrooms) to the rice and gently mix.